- President Donald Trump made his second State of the Union Address on Feb. 5.

 Trump married Marla Maples in December 1993, two months after Maples gave birth to their daughter Tiffany.
 The couple divorced in 1999.

 Trump has been married since 2005 to his current wife, First Lady Melania Trump, who has an estimated net worth of $50 million.
 Melania is the mother of Trump’s youngest son, Barron.

 Donald Trump’s Lifestyle

 Before Trump moved to the White House, he lived in a three-floor penthouse in Trump Tower with his wife Melania and son Barron.
 The luxuries the family enjoyed at Trump Tower included an indoor fountain and a door encrusted with diamonds and gold, Business Insider reported.
 Nicknamed “White House North,” Trump Tower costs millions to secure.

-Among Trump’s other notable properties is Mar-a-Lago, the golf course and resort where he has spent about 70 days of his tenure as president thus far — including hosting world leaders like Shinzo Abe and Xi Jinping.
+Among Trump’s other notable properties is Mar-a-Lago, the golf course and resort where he has spent about 80 days of his tenure as president thus far — including hosting world leaders such as Shinzo Abe and Xi Jinping.
 The luxury club is worth $160 million and sits on 20 acres of valuable South Florida land.
 Trump bought the estate — which boasts 58 bedrooms, 33 bathrooms, 12 fireplaces and three bomb shelters — for the bargain price of $10 million in 1985.
 Since Trump became president, the club reportedly raised initiation fees from $100,000 to $200,000.

 Before having access to Air Force One, Trump shuttled between campaign stops in his $100 million Boeing 757 adorned with gold seatbelts.
 His fleet of luxury vehicles includes a Rolls Royce, an electric blue 1997 Lamborghini Diablo and a Mercedes-Benz SLR McLaren.